Cinnamon Vs Cassia

 What Makes Types of Cinnamon Taste Different from Each Other?

 Variations in flavor strength among cinnamons can be linked to a few interconnected factors.
 The age of the cinnamon bark at the time of harvesting influences a measure known as volatile oil content.
 In cinnamon trees, this is characterized by various compounds, but 65% to 75% of the makeup consists of cinnamaldehyde, the main element responsible for flavor and aroma.
-The greater the volatile oil content of cinnamon, the more cinnamaldehyde it has, leading to a more intense flavor.
+The greater the volatile oil content of cinnamon, the more cinnamaldehyde it contains, resulting in a more intense flavor.

 The cassia group (Cassia, Saigon/Vietnamese, Korintje/Indonesian cinnamon) typically ranks high in volatility.
 Saigon cinnamon is typically regarded as the most flavorful and often contains the highest levels of volatile oil.
 Korintje ranks second for high volatile oil levels, offering a smoother taste and milder flavor than Saigon and Cassia.